 One thing I really enjoy about being a wedding photographer is working alongside some of the, in my opinion, most talented, kindest and giving people anywhere in the wedding industry!
 If you’re having a wedding in or around Raleigh, NC then I can certainly recommend a few wedding vendors to help you with whatever you need.
-The networking events I attend on a monthly basis keep me in touch with many of the top wedding providers in the Raleigh, Durham, Chapel Hill area and am always happy to recommend them to you based on my experiences with them.
+The networking events I attend on a keep me in touch with many of the top wedding providers in the Raleigh, Durham, Chapel Hill area and am always happy to recommend them to you based on my experiences with them.
 I do not accept requests to be placed on my list – I consider each vendor I recommend to have my name & reputation attached to, so I only refer, IMO, the best wedding vendors in the area.

 Are you really this nice in person?